 Despite the recent economic conditions south of the border and the looming threat of the collapse of the Euro, the Canadian housing market has seemed bulletproof.
 According to a recent Globe and Mail article, house prices have doubled since 2002, experiencing an annual growth rate of 5 per cent above consumer inflation.
-Toronto and Vancouver have seen even greater growth.
+Toronto, Calgary, and Vancouver have seen even greater growth.
 This has led many experts to believe that the Canadian housing market is due for a correction.

 What's especially concerning is that Canadians have been taking on records amount of debt, on average 152 per cent more than income.
 As a result, on June 21, 2012 the government announced their plans to implement policy changes to curb the level of consumer borrowing, the fourth time in the last four years.